sowebdev/mageunit/README.md

 [![Build Status](https://travis-ci.org/sowebdev/mageunit.svg?branch=devel)](https://travis-ci.org/sowebdev/mageunit)

+## Requirements

+- PHP 5.3, 5.4, 5.5
+- Magento 1.4.x to 1.9.x
+- PHPUnit 4.x

 ## Usage

-Make sure you have [PHPUnit 4](https://phpunit.de/) installed.

-The simplest way to install this framework is to use Composer.
+The simplest way to install MageUnit is to use Composer.
 Create a composer.json file in your project's root directory having at least following content :

 ```js